zongmianli/Parkour-dataset/README.md

 ## (Optional) Reproducing the dataset from MoCap data

-As mentioned above, we make the distinction between the LAAS Parkour dataset (aka *Parkour-dataset*) and the original LAAS Parkour MoCap database (aka *Parkour-Mocap*).
+As mentioned above, we make the distinction between our smaller LAAS Parkour dataset (aka *Parkour-dataset*) and the original LAAS Parkour MoCap database (aka *Parkour-Mocap*).
 This section is aimed at reproducing the *Parkour dataset* from the original *Parkour-MoCap* data.

 ### Download Parkour-MoCap data